-Virtual Reality is in the news right now in a big way.
+Virtual Reality is in the news right now in a big way of UX for VR:.
 It’s being called the latest craze, but let’s be clear: this is not a fad.
 This is not a gimmick.
 VR is the future.
-VR is in its infancy now, so it may be easy to scoff and wave it off as just another high-tech trend that will run its course, but that would be shortsighted.
+VR is in its infancy now, so it may be easy to scoff and wave it off as just another high-tech trend that will run its course.
+But that would be shortsighted.
 VR is the culmination and convergence of all forms of entertainment technology that have been developed over the last century.

 They are also showcasing how easy it is to neglect basic aspects of UX in the rush to play with this new toolset.
 Many apps that offer solid VR experiences still drop the ball with two key aspects that I’m calling Transition and Navigation.

 Transition is the point in the process where you put the device in or take the device out of the Cardboard viewer.

 Navigation is the process of starting, pausing, or stopping the VR experience while the viewer is on your head.

 I think developers may be stimied by the extremely limited control options provided by the Cardboard viewers.
 Let’s list what we’ve got to work with:

 We take Transition and Navigation for granted in normal iOS or Android app.
 When developing an app, designers have endless options for where to put buttons and instructions.
 If you want to give your users a toolbar or a menu with dozens of options, no problem!
 That paradigm goes straight out in VR apps, since you basically have two options:

 It’s really not much, but there are still some simple, logical ways to deploy these options that will allow for solid UX.